twbs/bootstrap-npm-starter/README.md

 We've included a single npm script that runs PurgeCSS against our single `index.html` file to remove unused styles from `assets/css/starter.css`.

 To purge your CSS, run `npm run css-purge` from the command line.
-This script (found in `package.json`) executes the following:
+This executes the following:

 ```
 npx purgecss --css assets/css/starter.css --content index.html --output assets/css/